cdimitroulas/typescript-scripts/README.md

   TODO - allow passing an argument to configure which files/folders should be formatted

+- `typescript-scripts run [entrypoint]`

+  Runs typescript files using `ts-node`.
+Useful for creating a run/start command which can be used to run a project for local development.

+  For example, add a script to your package.json called `dev` which runs `typescript-scripts run src/index.ts` (replace the path to your project entrypoint)

 - `typescript-scripts test [files/directories/globs]`

   Runs tests with mocha using `ts-node` to execute Typescript files.
 Pass `--watch` to watch